Share this Post

 Jolie

-Named for chef Scott Crawford’s daughter, Jolie pairs modern European elegance and classic French dishes in an intimate atmosphere with white linen tabletops, a marble bar and a dreamy rooftop patio.
-620 N. Person St., 919.803.7221, restaurantjolie.com $$
+Inspired by a trip to Paris and named for chef/owner Scott Crawford’s daughter, Jolie pairs modern Euro elegance with classic French fare (think escargot, onion soup and bubbles to pair, natch) in an intimate setting where the dreamy rooftop stars.
+620 N. Person St., restaurantjolie.com $$

 Side Street Restaurant

-Housed in a quaint white cottage, Side Street serves up a side of nostalgia with its clapboard walls and wide windows.
-Spring for the quiche of the day or array of next-level sandwiches, and wash it down with wine or beer.
-225 N. Bloodworth St., 919 828.4927, sidestreetrestaurantraleigh.com $
+Housed in a quaint white cottage on an ever-so-apt DTR side street, the Southern staple serves up a side of nostalgia from within its clapboard walls and wide windows.
+Spring for the quiche of the day or any of the next-level sandwiches—washed down with wine or beer.
+225 N. Bloodworth St., sidestreetrestaurantraleigh.com $

 SmokeStacks Cafe